calebmcook/udacity-aws-machine-learning-nanodegree-capstone/project_report.md

 Based on the documentation from Forecast, the algorithm will train the best predictor among several options.
 In particular for cases where many related timeseries (e.g. multliple SKUs for a retailer, or in our case multiple stocks on an exchange) whose behavior may have explanatory impact on the other timeseries, deep learning algorithms can be brought to bear to take advantage of this.
 Amazon's own DeepAR+ and CNN-QR algorithms are used for predicting product demand on Amazon.com, for example.
 Additionally, both static (non time-varying) item metadata as well as time-varying "related" data sets can be uploaded to Forecast.
 For example, weather data.
 In our case we will upload the watchlist data as the target timeseries and the closing price, short sales, p/b, p/e, and volumes data as related data frames.

+According to AWS's description here https://aws.amazon.com/forecast/features/:

+    Amazon Forecast uses machine learning (ML) to generate more accurate demand forecasts with just a few clicks, without requiring any prior ML experience.
+Amazon Forecast includes algorithms that are based on over twenty years of forecasting experience and developed expertise used by Amazon.com bringing the same technology used at Amazon to developers as a fully managed service, removing the need to manage resources.
+Amazon Forecast uses ML to learn not only the best algorithm for each item, but the best ensemble of algorithms for each item, automatically creating the best model for your data.

 Additionally, Forecast can be instructed to handle missing values with various strategies.
 We will discuss that later on.

 ### Benchmark